 Limetree Cove Beach

 Limetree Cove is one of the little known beaches on St John.
 Difficult to reach because the land surrounding this tiny bay is private and posted.
-Don’t be deterred ….you’ll just need to be resourceful.
+While you can certainly kayak or snorkel … you might also consider staying at Beach Cottage.
+It’s located just steps from the beach …

 Located on St John’s remote East End, Limetree Cove is just one bay west of Hansen Bay ( “Vie’s Beach”).
 From Cruz Bay – take Rte 20 ( North Shore Road) or Centerline towards Coral Bay.
 Continue on through Coral Bay, past the Moravian Church, Donkey Diner and Skinny Legs.
 You’ll drive a winding and sometimes hilly road out to the East End.
 After you decend a steep hill you’ll see signs that you are leaving the VI National Park.
 To your right is Haulover South a popular snorkeling spot.
 You can park here and snorkel or kayak/SUP around the point to Limetree Cove or continue on towards Hansen Bay.
 When you crest the hill Limetree Cove will be on your right and below you.
 Continue on and you’ll come upon a large Tamarind tree that splits the center of the road .
 On your left is Vie’s parking and a small shack that serves food.
 You can snorkel from Hansen Bay to Limetree – but it’s a reasonably long snorkel.